Welcome back to Schiphol: Which measures can I expect at Schiphol?

 Sorry to those of you who pick-up and drop-off travellers at the airport - we know how nice it is to be able to walk with them to departures or wait for them in arrivals, but we just don’t have the time and space for you at the moment.
 We therefore kindly ask you to say your farewells and hellos in the car park or in the Kiss & Ride area.
 The only people who should be in departures or arrivals are those with a ticket.

 How many travellers are we expecting this summer?

-In July we are expecting between 40,000 and 60,000 travellers per day.
+By the end of August, we are expecting between 65,000 and 80,000 travellers per day.
 This is significantly less than a normal summer holiday, in which we would expect in excess of 210,000 travellers per day.
 The projections for this year are trickier due to the erratic nature of the global impact of COVID-19 and the fact that it is hard to predict the pandemic’s impact on travel.

 Read our other blogs about the measures